madusanakcs/Chamod_Shyamal.github.io/_portfolio/network.md

 ---
-title: "Ghost"
+title: "Design of Local Area Network Simulation"
-excerpt: "Third Person Military game"
+excerpt: "Implemented a backbone network for the university and the ENTC department"
 permalink: /portfolio/ghost
 toc: true
 search: true